dashingsoft/pyarmor/docs/reference/man.rst

     def fib(n):
         a, b = 0, 1
+        return a, b

     print('hello')
     __assert_armored__(fib)(n)

-The function ``__assert_armored__`` is a builtin function in obfuscated script.
+The function :func:`__assert_armored__` is a builtin function in obfuscated script.
 It checks the argument, if it's an obfuscated function, then returns this function, otherwise raises protection exception.

 In this example, ``fib`` is protected, ``print`` is not.